The Macabre Saga of Ogarita Booth Henderson

 I do believe however that Ogarita may well have been the daughter of John Booth and born in 1859, from later evidence and the writings of Izola Forrester, a brilliant author.

-6. jack ronayne Says:
+6. jack ronayne on said:

 For the complete re-construction of Licoln’s assassination and the escape of the ‘supposed assassins’ read ‘Our American Hero’ by JK Ronayne.

-7. Ostrem Says:
+7. Ostrem on said:

 Thanks for the article, an interesting compilation of information about Ogarita Booth-Henderson.
 In case Mr Colfax or others are interested in more info, go to http://www.iffp.com/